Yashas10Gowda/CodeConnectorFE/README.md

 # CodeConnector

-It's web application where you can connect, collaborate and get social with other developers around the world.
+It's Single Page Application (SPA) where you can connect, collaborate and get social with other developers around the world.
 This web application uses Python's Django as it's Backend.
 This is the FrontEnd Repo.

 ## Technology Stack